zumasys/docs/site/docs/jbase/jbase-basic-(jbc)/if-(statement)/README.md

      END
 ```

 It is possible to combine the single and multi-line versions of either clause to make complex combinations of the command.
-For reasons of readability it is suggested that where both clauses are present for an **IF**statement that the same form of each clause is coded.
+For reasons of readability it is suggested that where both clauses are present for an **IF** statement that the same form of each clause is coded.

 IF statements can be nested within either clause to any number of levels.

 An example of use is as:

 ```
-0001     CRT "Are you sure (Y/N) ":
+     CRT "Are you sure (Y/N) ":
-0002     INPUT Answer,1
+     INPUT Answer,1
-0003     IF OCONV (Answer, "MCU")= "Y" THEN
+     IF OCONV (Answer, "MCU")= "Y" THEN
-0004     *Call delete subroutine here
+     *Call delete subroutine here
-0005         CRT "Files have been deleted"
+         CRT "Files have been deleted"
-0006     END ELSE
+     END ELSE
-0007         CRT "File delete was ignored"
+         CRT "File delete was ignored"
-0008     END
+     END
 ```